Radley College: Sports

 Sports played at the College are rugby football in the Michaelmas Term, hockey, rowing and football in the Lent Term and cricket, rowing, lawn tennis, and athletics in the Summer Term.

 Other sports played include badminton, basketball, beagling, cross-country, fencing, fives, lacrosse, rackets, real tennis, rugby sevens, squash, water polo, swimming and sailing.

 Rugby

 Rugby is the major sport of the Michaelmas term.
 The school fields 23 rugby teams on most Saturdays of the Michaelmas term and on some Thursdays.
-The Master in charge of Rugby is Gloucester loose-head prop Nick Wood, OR.
+The Master in charge of Rugby is former Gloucester loose-head prop Nick Wood, OR.

 Rowing

 Radley is recognised for its rowing, having won events at Henley Royal Regatta on 6 occasions.
 Only Eton, St Paul's, Shrewsbury, and St Edward's have won more events at the Regatta.

 Cricket

 Cricket is played in the summer term.
 Some Old Radleians have progressed to play cricket for England or captain county level cricket teams.